St David's Day in St Davids, Pembrokeshire

 Originally a magnificent building in the 14th Century, St Davids Bishop’s Palace is nestled in the valley alongside the Cathedral.
 Discover how the servants worked and how the bishops lived via information boards and audio services that also illustrate how the rooms may have looked and what they were used for.
 The miniature model of the palace is brilliant

-Settle on one of the benches around the grounds or head to the garden overlooking the Cathedral where you will find picnic tables decorated with games such as snakes and ladders.
+Settle on one of the benches around the grounds or head to the garden overlooking the Cathedral, where you will find picnic tables decorated with games such as Snakes and Ladders.
 Browse the gift shop to purchase souvenirs such as Welsh recipe books, Welsh cake-scented candles and Celtic jewellery.

-To honour St David’s Day, CADW has been known to offer free entry on March 1st so if you’re in the city on the 1st, it’s a wonderful place to waste a few hours in this charming city.
+To honour St David’s Day, CADW has been known to offer free entry on March 1st, so if you’re in the city on the 1st, it’s a wonderful place to waste a few hours in this charming city.
 Tickets are still required despite the free entry and can be purchased in advance online or at the gate.
 The St Davids Bishop’s Palace is child-friendly and dogs are welcomed provided they are kept on leads.
 Check the Cadw event website to see if this is happening this year.

 St Davids Bishop's Palace